Adani cashing in on a ‘one-sided’ deal

 Moreover, within a week of Sheikh Hasina’s resignation last August, Adani established an alternative market for selling electricity by amending the contract in India.

-According to the agreement, all power plants have a capacity charge, or central rent, that must be paid regardless of whether they produce electricity.
-This charge is high during the initial years and gradually decreases.
+According to the agreement, all power plants have a capacity charge that must be paid regardless of whether they produce electricity or not.
+This charge remains high during the initial years and it gradually decreases.

 In Adani’s case, the charge remains constant for the first seven years of the contract before tapering off.
 Cancelling the contract at this stage would result in financial losses for the PDB.